PoliticalGraveyard.com

 Haakenson, Gary — of Edmonds, Snohomish County, Wash.
 Mayor of Edmonds, Wash., 2000-.
 Still living as of 2004.

-HAAKON: See also Haakon E. Dahr, Jr.
+HAAKON: See also Haakon E. Dahr Jr.

-HAALAND (Soundex H453) — See also AANDAHL, HEILAND, HELAND, HELLAND, HIGHLAND, HILAND, HOLAND, HOLLAND, HOWLAND, HYLAND, LAND, SCHAAL, WAALAND.
+HAALAND (Soundex H453) — See also AANDAHL, ALAND, HEILAND, HELAND, HELLAND, HIGHLAND, HILAND, HOLAND, HOLLAND, HOWLAND, HYLAND, LAND, SCHAAL, WAALAND.

 Haaland, Debra A. — of Albuquerque, Bernalillo County, N.M.
 Democrat.
 Delegate to Democratic National Convention from New Mexico, 2008.
 Female.
 Still living as of 2008.

-HAAN (Soundex H500) — See also AHN, ANH, DEHAAN, HAANEL, HAAR, HAGAN, HAHN, HAIN, HAINE, HAMAN, HANA, HANE, HANN, HANNE, HASAN, HAUAN, HAUGHIAN, HAUN, HAWN, HAYNE, HOAN.
+HAAN (Soundex H500) — See also AHN, ANH, DEHAAN, HAANEL, HAAR, HAGAN, HAHN, HAIN, HAINE, HAMAN, HAN, HANA, HANAN, HANE, HANN, HANNE, HARAN, HASAN, HAUAN, HAUGHIAN, HAUN, HAWN, HAYNE, HAYON, HOAN.

 HAANEL: See also Martha Haanel Kohte